-A condensate drain for the generator is located on the bottom of the unit, beneath the compressed air filters.
-A removable condensate tray is located underneath the LABTEKTM N2-35 Series & LABTEKTM N2-70 Series units.
-This tray should be emptied whenever the filters are scheduled to be changed.
-The condensate drain can also be plumbed to a more traditional drainage area if present.
+A condensate drain for the generator is located on the back of the unit.
+The condensate drain can be plumbed to a traditional drainage area if present.
 It is the responsibility of the installer to plumb these drains to an area where standing water is trapped, or a drain is located.
-Failure to do so can cause a slipping hazard on the floor below the generator.